Agusb04/Agusb04/README.md

 # Hi, I'm Agustín Beltrame 👋

-3rd-year Computer Engineering student at UBA (FIUBA)

----

-## About me

 Computer Engineering student at UBA (FIUBA), with a strong foundation in how software works from the ground up — from x86 Assembly and C memory management to algorithms, data structures, and complexity analysis.
-I care about understanding why things work, not just making them work.
-Currently expanding into backend systems, containerization with Docker, and full-stack development with React.
+I care about understanding *why* things work, not just making them work.
+Currently expanding into backend systems, databases, software engineering practices, and full-stack development with React and Docker.

 ---

 ## Tech stack